SnapMonk

 Five screenshots, five different features, five different selling points.
 It feels thorough.
 It's actually overwhelming.

-Users swipe through screenshots in about one second per frame.
+People swipe through screenshots at about one second per frame.
 If every frame introduces a new concept, nothing sticks.
-The user leaves with a vague impression of "it does a lot of stuff" instead of a clear sense of what the app is.
+They leave with a vague impression of "it does a lot of stuff" instead of a clear sense of what the app is.

-The fix: Pick your single strongest selling point and make sure it dominates frames one and two.
+The fix: pick your single strongest selling point and make it dominate frames one and two.
 Frame three can introduce social proof or a second hook.
 Frames four and five can cover additional features.
-But the first half of your screenshot set should hammer home one core value, not spray five.
+But the first half of your set should hammer home one core value, not spray five.

 Mistake 4: Ignoring what your competitors look like

 Your screenshots don't appear in isolation.
-They show up in a search results list next to a dozen other apps.
-If every competitor in your category uses polished device frames with clean backgrounds and yours are raw captures with no text overlay, you look like the amateur option — regardless of how good your app actually is.
+They sit in a search results list next to a dozen other apps.
+If every competitor in your category uses polished device frames with clean backgrounds and yours are raw captures with no text overlay, you look like the amateur option, no matter how good your app actually is.

-The reverse is also true.
-In some categories (especially games and casual social apps), overly polished marketing frames can feel corporate and out of touch.
+The reverse happens too.
+In some categories, especially games and casual social apps, overly polished marketing frames can feel corporate and out of touch.

-The fix: Search for your main keywords in the App Store and Play Store.
+The fix: search your main keywords in the App Store and Play Store.
 Look at the first 10 results.
 What's the visual baseline?
-Match it, then find one way to stand out — a bolder color, a clearer headline, a more specific value proposition.
+Match it, then find one way to stand out.
+A bolder color, a clearer headline, a more specific value proposition.
 Don't try to stand out by being worse.

 Mistake 5: Same screenshots for iOS and Android

-The App Store and Google Play have different layouts, different thumbnail sizes, and (subtly) different user expectations.
-Screenshots that look great in the App Store's horizontal scroll can feel cramped in Google Play's grid layout.
+The App Store and Google Play have different layouts, different thumbnail sizes, and subtly different user expectations.
+Screenshots that look great in the App Store's horizontal scroll can feel cramped in Google Play's grid.

-Beyond layout differences, Android users tend to respond slightly better to feature-forward screenshots that show the UI clearly, while iOS users are a bit more responsive to polished marketing frames.
+Beyond layout, Android users tend to respond a little better to feature-forward screenshots that show the UI clearly, while iOS users skew toward polished marketing frames.
 It's not a hard rule, but it's worth the 30 minutes of adaptation.

-The fix: Design your primary set for your larger platform first.
-Then adapt for the other: adjust dimensions (the App Store size requirements and Google Play size requirements are different), check thumbnail readability at each platform's preview size, and consider swapping frame order if needed.
+The fix: design your primary set for your larger platform first.
+Then adapt for the other.
+Adjust dimensions (the App Store size requirements and Google Play size requirements differ), check thumbnail readability at each platform's preview size, and swap frame order if it helps.

 Mistake 6: No social proof in the first three frames

 A "4.7 stars from 5,000+ reviews" callout or a "Featured by Apple" badge does more to build confidence than any feature description.
-Users trust other users more than marketing copy.
+People trust other people more than they trust marketing copy.

-The fix: If you have a rating above 4.0 with a meaningful review count, consider making frame two or three a clean social proof frame: large rating display, a couple of real review snippets, or a notable metric ("500K workouts completed").
-If you don't have enough reviews yet, skip this and focus on the other frames — a "4.1 from 23 reviews" badge doesn't inspire much confidence.
+The fix: if you have a rating above 4.0 with a meaningful review count, make frame two or three a clean social proof frame.
+A large rating display, a couple of real review snippets, or a notable metric ("500K workouts completed").
+If you don't have enough reviews yet, skip this and focus on the other frames.
+A "4.1 from 23 reviews" badge doesn't inspire much confidence.

 How to audit your own listing in five minutes

-You don't need us (or any tool) to diagnose most of these problems.
+You don't need us, or any tool, to diagnose most of these.
 Here's a quick self-check:

-Open your listing on your phone.
-Not your laptop — your actual phone.
+1. Open your listing on your phone.
+Not your laptop, your actual phone.
 Look at the thumbnails in search results.

-Can you tell what your app does from frame one alone?
+2. Can you tell what your app does from frame one alone?
 If not, your first screenshot isn't doing its job.
-Ask someone who doesn't know your app — show them for five seconds, then ask what the app does.
+Show it to someone who doesn't know your app for five seconds, then ask them what the app does.

-Look at frames one through three as a sequence.
-Do they tell a coherent mini-story?
-(What the app is → how it works → why you should trust it.)
-Or do they feel like three unrelated feature descriptions?
+4. Look at frames one through three as a sequence.
+Do they tell a coherent mini-story (what the app is, how it works, why you should trust it)?
+Or do they feel like a pile of unrelated feature descriptions?

-Most of these problems can be fixed in a single afternoon.
-The hard part isn't the design work — it's accepting that your current screenshots might not be as effective as you think.
+Most of this can be fixed in a single afternoon.
+The hard part isn't the design work.
+It's accepting that your current screenshots might not be as effective as you think they are.
 Our guide to screenshot patterns in top listings covers what the best apps actually do, if you want a reference point.

 The math behind why this matters

-Here's why screenshot optimization is worth your time compared to almost any other growth lever:
+Here's why screenshot work pays off more than almost any other growth tactic.

-If your listing gets 10,000 views per month and converts at 2%, that's 200 installs.
-Improve your screenshots enough to push conversion to 3.5%, and that's 350 installs — a 75% increase from the same traffic.
+Say your listing gets 10,000 views a month and converts at 2%.
+That's 200 installs.
+Improve your screenshots enough to push conversion to 3.5% and you get 350 installs, a 75% jump from the same traffic.
 No ad spend increase, no keyword changes, no press outreach.

-Every other growth tactic (ads, ASO keyword optimization, PR) affects how many people see your listing.
-Screenshots affect how many of those people actually install.
+Every other tactic (ads, ASO keyword work, PR) affects how many people see your listing.
+Screenshots affect how many of those people install.
 They multiply everything else you do.

-If your conversion rate is below your category average and you haven't touched your screenshots in months, that's the highest-leverage place to spend your next few hours.
+If your conversion is below your category average and you haven't touched your screenshots in months, that's the best place to spend your next few hours.
 Our ASO optimization guide covers how to think about testing and iteration beyond the initial fix.

-Want to redesign your screenshots quickly?
-Open the SnapMonk editor — it's free and doesn't require signup.
+Want to redesign your screenshots fast?
+Open the SnapMonk editor.
+It's free and doesn't require signup.